hardcore-sushi/aef/README.md

 # doby

-Secure symmetric encryption from the command line
+Secure symmetric encryption from the command line.

+doby started as a fork of [aef](https://github.com/wyhaya/aef) by [wyhaya](https://github.com/wyhaya).
+It aims to replace the [ccrypt](http://ccrypt.sourceforge.net) tool which is a bit old and not very secure.

-## Features
+# Features

 * Fast: written in [rust](https://www.rust-lang.org), encrypts with [AES-256-CTR](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) or [XChaCha20](https://en.wikipedia.org/wiki/Salsa20#XChaCha)
 * [HMAC](https://en.wikipedia.org/wiki/HMAC) ciphertext authentication